Generic Name: lincomycin (Injection route)

 Uses For Lincocin

 Lincomycin belongs to the family of medicines called antibiotics.
-These medicines are used to treat infections.
-They will not work for colds, flu, or other virus infections.
+It works by killing bacteria or preventing their growth.
+However, this medicine will not work for colds, flu, or other virus infections.

 Before Using Lincocin